**Indian Girling contains some affiliate links. I receive a small amount of compensation if you purchase using these links. Thank you for reading!**

 In the grand scheme of things, this one expense is going to be critical in your overall budget for travel in Europe.
 If you nail this one single thing, rest assured you will have more money to spend on real travel experiences after you have already arrived in Europe.

-I wrote a detailed guide on how to find, compare and book the cheapest flights here.
+I wrote a detailed guide on how to find cheap flights anywhere.
 For the sake of this particular point, I will give you a few pointers on how to go about it:

 - Book early and be flexible.
 Sounds easy right?
 Avoid flying out on expensive days such as weekends or public holidays in either country.
-(Tool- Kiwi)
+Search cheap flights to anywhere here.

 - Search for the cheapest city flying into Europe, and not necessarily your desired destination.
 The Schengen Visa allows you the liberty to do this.
 Pro Tip: Flights to London, Frankfurt & Paris are often the cheapest from all over the world as these are the largest, busiest hubs with the maximum competition between flight carriers.